 Anyway, after walking around the surrounding streets and checking their countless money changers for over an hour my search was fruitless and I had sweated through my clothes.
 I was also reaching a tipping point where the next person who hassled me about if I wanted a massage, be they male, female or miscellaneous, was going to get KO’d.
 Those people are everywhere and all they do is piss me off so I just went home and had a shower.
 I had wifi again back at my room and there was a message from Owen that said he was at the Green Man.
 When I met up with him he told me a story of trying to find me almost identical to my own, then we both decided that using money changers as a landmark wasn’t the best approach to meeting up.
 From now on it would be the Green Man.

-I grabbed a bite to eat and then we went down to have a walk around Berjaya Times Square, a huge shopping mall where you can buy almost anything, including swastika dog-tags (left).
+I grabbed a bite to eat and then we went down to have a walk around Berjaya Times Square, a huge shopping mall where you can buy almost anything, including swastika dog-tags (above, left).

 By the time we got mutually bored of Times Square we were both exhausted from walking around all day so we went back to our hotel rooms to relax for an hour or so before heading out again to repeat the previous night’s activities.